 Some modern books, newspapers, and magazines format text more like English with a break before each section or topic-and (often) the title of the section on a separate line.
 Where this is done, authors insert an explicit line break.
 Western punctuation (full stop, question mark, exclamation mark, comma, colon, semicolon, quotes) is starting to appear in Tibetan documents, particularly those published in India, Bhutan, and Nepal.
 Because there are no formal rules for their use in Tibetan, they get treated generically by default.
-In Tibetan documents published in China, CJK bracket and punctuation characters occur frequently; these should be treated as in Chinese written horizontally.
+In Tibetan documents published in China, CJK bracket and punctuation characters occur frequently; it is recommended to treat these as in Chinese written horizontally.